Andalusians: Geographical location and population

 In South America in the last twenty years of 19th century, over 150,000 Andalusians emigrated to the Americas as a result of crop failures caused by the Phylloxera plague.
 Many Andalusian peasants moved to Brazil to work in the coffee plantations, mainly in rural areas of São Paulo State.
+There are currently around 16 million people of Spanish descent in Brazil.
+Half of these are of Andalusian origin, around 8 million.

 Spanish immigrants to Hawai'i who were solicited to work in the sugar industry, arrived in October 1898, numbering 7,735 men, women and children by 1913.
 Most of them came from Andalusia, home of Don Marin.
 However, unlike other plantation immigrant groups, the Spanish moved on, and by 1930 only 1,219 remained, including a scant eight children born in Hawai'i.
 Most Spanish people left for the promising fields of California to make higher wages and live among relatives and friends who had settled in greater numbers there.

 Additionally, Andalusians formed the major component of Spanish immigration to certain parts of Spain's American and Asian empire and the largest group to participate in the colonisation of the Canary Islands.
 Principally, Andalusians and their descendants predominate in the Canary Islands (Spain), Mexico, the Caribbean islands (Puerto Rico, Dominican Republic, and Cuba), and the circum-Caribbean area (Guatemala, Costa Rica, Panama, the Caribbean coast of Colombia, and in Venezuela).
 They were also predominant in the Rio de la Plata region of Argentina and Uruguay and in the coastal areas of Chile, Peru, and Ecuador.